segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 - **Sync enriched data**.
 Add a loyalty ID to event payloads before sending it downstream to destinations such as Amplitude, Mixpanel, and more.
 - **Reduce load times**.
 Enrich page view events with products and subscriptions connected to that view, and send that to Google Analytics 4 to lighten the front end and reduce page loading time.

-## Requirements
+## Prerequisites

-Before getting started with Linked Events, you'll need:
+To use Linked Events, you'll need the following:

-1. [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/), [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/), or [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/) data warehouse credentials with **write** access.
+1. A supported data warehouse.
 2. Access to Unify in your workspace.
 3. Access to the actions-based destination you'll be using with Linked Events so that you can validate your data.